Rev. Michael Woolf, ThD

 About Michael

 Michael's ministry has won numerous awards, including the Edwin T. Dahlberg Peace and Justice Award, the highest honor bestowed by the American Baptist Churches USA and American Baptist Home Mission Societies.
 First awarded to Martin Luther King, Jr. in 1964, the award honors outstanding work for peace and justice.
+In 2025, he was named the Distinguished Fellow in Ethical Leadership by the Fellowships at Auschwitz for the Study of Professional Ethics.

 The Foundations of my ministry